ChrstphrHll/npc_gen/students/Faliah Oluevaera.md

 year: 8
 guild: Elkenval
 partyID: 92
+tags:
+- Gnome
+- Cleric
+- Protection
+- 8th
+- Elkenval
 ---
 # Faliah Oluevaera
 ---
 ### Description
 - 8th year Gnome Cleric in Elkenval
-- wavy strawberry blond hair that's put up in a large bun, Gray eyes, and Tan skin
+- wavy strawberry blond hair that's put up in a large bun, Pale Brown eyes, and Tan skin
 - Is Anticipative and Competitive, and has Ambition as their ideal

 ### Organizations